qbawalat/pain-less/.ai/login-refactoring-guidelines.md

 const useAuth = () => {
   const context = useContext(AuthContext);
   if (!context) {
-    throw new Error('useAuth must be used within AuthProvider');
+    throw new Error("useAuth must be used within AuthProvider");
   }
   return context;
 };